 Information enters the network in the form of packets.
 These packets carry voice, video, and other real-time traffic where the MPLS technology subsequently maps them to low-latency routes across the network.
-MPLS connectivity most often connect branch offices (local or global), campus networks, Ethernet services, and organisations that require a certain quality of service (QoS) for real-time applications.
+MPLS connectivity most often connects branch offices (local or global), campus networks, Ethernet services, and organizations that require a certain quality of service (QoS) for real-time applications.

 Yes.
 The MPLS network can connect sites locally and globally.

 MPLS is best described as a “Layer 2.5” networking protocol.
 In the traditional OSI model, Layer 2 covers protocols like Ethernet which carry IP packets over simple LANs or P2P WANs.
 Layer 3, however, covers Internet-wide addressing and routing using IP protocols.
 MPLS sits between these layers, providing additional features for the transport of data across the network.

 The MPLS network provides scalability, performance, and better bandwidth utilization.
 It is also considered to be a very secure networking medium, facilitating reduced network congestion and a better end-user experience.
 MPLS connectivity is effective in the following ways: